ronnyml/snowplow-wiki/technical-documentation/1-trackers/php-tracker/PHP-Tracker.md

 There are three basic types of object you will create when using the Snowplow PHP Tracker: subjects, emitters, and trackers.

 A subject represents a user whose events are tracked.
 A tracker constructs events and sends them to one or more emitters.
-Each emitter then sends the event to the endpoint you configure, a Snowplow Collector.
+Each emitter then sends the event to the endpoint you configure, a Snowplow collector.

 <a name="init" />
 ## 2. Initialize